frenck/spook/documentation/other_features.md

 Home Assistant can wait for a template to turn true, and it can wait for a trigger.
 It cannot wait for a condition, so anything you can express with the condition building blocks has to be rewritten as a template before you can wait on it.

+Takes one condition or a list of them, and a list means all of them, the same as anywhere else.
+Which is also what the visual editor sends, so both shapes have to work.

 The other half of what this fixes is that it looks first. `wait_for_trigger` always waits for something to happen, so if the thing you are waiting for has already happened you wait forever, which is why people wrap it in an `if`.
 This checks the condition before waiting, so an automation that arrives late still carries on.

 Returns `completed` when it is given a `response_variable`, which says whether the condition arrived or the timeout did.